Introduction

 You Can Make Your Own Stamped Art (DIY Way)

 If you are on a tight budget, this is your option.
-Apply using an editable stamp and some ink to leave your design on every cup.
+Just stamp your design onto each cup.

 Here’s what you require